skrub-data/skrub/skrub/_docs/guides/column_operations/advanced_columnwise_operations.rst

 skrub.core.RejectColumn: Input zip codes must be numeric.
 Transformer ZipcodeParser.fit_transform failed on column 'received'.
 See above for the full traceback.

-Letting rejected columns through can be useful for situations in which we do not know the content of a column in advance, like when we are trying to convert to datetime columns in a dataframe, without knowing which ones actually contain dates.
+In some situations, we may not know in advance whether a column can be transformed or not: this can be the case if, for example, we are trying to convert strings to datetimes.

 >>> from skrub import ToDatetime
 >>> df = pd.DataFrame(dict(birthday=["29/01/2024"], city=["London"]))